Axway/streams-open-docs/content/en/docs/install/_index.md

 ##### Helm chart MariaDB Security

+By default, MariaDB is configured with [TLS communication](#tls) and [Transparent Data Encryption](#transparent-data-encryption-tde) enabled.

 ###### TLS

-By default, Streams Helm will set up TLS communication between MariaDB and Streams microservices, so you have to provide a CA certificate, a server certificate and a server key.
+In order to configure the TLS communication between MariaDB and Streams microservices, you have to provide a CA certificate, a server certificate and a server key.
 The main requirement is that the server certificate's Common Name must be set up with *streams-database*.

 You can follow the official documentation provided by Mariadb [Certificate Creation with OpenSSL](https://mariadb.com/kb/en/certificate-creation-with-openssl/) to generate self-signed certificate. *Remember to set the Common Name correctly.*

 ###### Transparent Data Encryption (TDE)

-Mariadb data-at-rest encryption is also enabled by default, so you must provide a keyfile.
+In order to configure the Mariadb data-at-rest encryption, you must provide a keyfile.
 The keyfile must contain a 32-bit integer identifier followed by the hex-encoded encryption key separated by semicolon such as: `<encryption_key_id>`;`<hex-encoded_encryption_key>`.

 To generate the keyfile, run the following command: